ceciliasecchi/ceciliasecchi.github.io/_pages/teaching.md

 I am Teaching Assistant for the following courses:

-- Elements of Real and Fourier analysis (30665)
+- Elements of Real and Fourier Analysis (30665)
 - Advanced Analysis and Optimization (30551)
 - Advanced Mathematics for Economics and Social Sciences (20136)